nsidc/search-solr-tools/README.md

 * `rake harvest:all` retrieves and inserts data for both NSIDC search and the Arctic Data Explorer and deletes old documents.
-* `rake harvest:all_ade` gathers data for the Arctic Data Explorer and inserts it into Solr and deletes old documents.
+* `rake harvest:all_ade` gathers data for the Arctic Data Explorer, inserts it into Solr, and deletes old documents.
 * `rake harvest:nsidc_json` will gather data for NSIDC search and delete old documents.
 * `rake harvest:delete_all` wipes out the database in your local Solr.